bgachara/bgachara.github.io/posts/operating_systems.md

       - advanced form of IPC that work even on two different machines.
   - special files are a way to let certain abstractions fit into the filesystem.

-- Filesystems and namespaces
-  - Linux provides a global and unified namespace of files and directories.
-  - A filesystem is a collection of files and directories in a formal and valid hierarchy.
-  - Mounting and unmounting refers to the adding and removing of filesystems from the global namespace
-  - Linux also supports virtual and network filesystems.
-  - The smallest addressable unit of a block device is a sector, physical attribute of the device.
-  - sectors come in powers of 2, block device cannot transfer or access data smaller than a sector and all I/O must occur interms of one or two sectors.
-  - Likewise the smallest addressable unit on a filesystem is the block, which is an abstraction of the filesystem.
-    - A block is usually power-of-two multiple of sector size.
-  - Blocks are larger than sector but they must be smaller than the page size.(smallest addressable unit by memory management unit)
-    - common block sizes are 512 bytes, 1KB and 4KB.
-  - Linux supports per-process namespace as opposed to the global unified namespace preffered by Unix, allowing each process to have a unique view of system file and directory hierarchy.
-  - By default each process inherits namespace of its parent, but a process may elect to create its own namespace with its own set of mount points and a unique root directory

 - Mounted file system concept.
 - Special files are provided in order to make i/o devices look like files.